Fuzz Face: Components

 The circuit uses only a small number of components, plus a battery.
 Its sound is mostly dependent on the selection of transistors (type, hfe and leakage in case of germanium transistors).
 As germanium transistors are sensitive to temperature, the amount of leakage is variable.
 Thus the bias voltages will shift up and down, so the sound produced by a germanium Fuzz Face may change as the equipment heats up or cools down.
 Also, the battery is part of the circuit.
 Variances in voltage and internal resistance can make an audible difference.

 According to Jimi Hendrix’s guitar tech Roger Mayer, Jimi would buy half a dozen Fuzz Faces and mark the one he liked best only to find out that he didn't like it in a different environment.

 Despite popular belief that Arbiter used randomly selected pairs of transistors, Dennis Cornell, one of the engineers who worked for Arbiter in the 1960s, described in a 2016 Guitarist magazine article how he auditioned them for their sonic properties.

-Early units used NKT275 germanium transistors.
+Early units used AC128 or NKT275 germanium transistors.
 Later on, BC183L, BC183KA, BC130C, BC108C, BC209C and BC239C silicon transistors were used.
 The American made versions used BC109C transistors.
 Arbiter reissues used AC128s.
 Hendrix also switched to the silicon transistors, but they created additional difficulties on stage, since they are much more susceptible to receiving AM radio signals, which were then audible through the guitar amplifier.

 Use

-The Fuzz Face's continuing popularity and status as a classic may be explained by its many famous users, which include Jimi Hendrix, David Gilmour, Duane Allman, Stevie Ray Vaughan Pete Townshend, Eric Johnson and George Harrison.
+The Fuzz Face's continuing popularity and status as a classic may be explained by its many famous users, which include Jimi Hendrix, David Gilmour, Duane Allman, Stevie Ray Vaughan Pete Townshend, Eric Johnson, George Harrison, and Kevin Parker.

 The Fuzz Face has a low input impedance and thus is very sensitive to the guitar pickup.
 By rolling the volume knob, the guitar player can decrease the gain of the pedal and get a clean or crunch sound, while still having all the gain when the volume knob is on maximum.
 For the same reason, Fuzz Face pedals react differently when placed directly after the guitar than when after other pedals or after a buffer amplifier.

 While some claim Wah-wah pedals are known to be troublesome with Fuzz Faces, artists such as Hendrix were known to use them together to spectacular effect.
 His signal flow for live performance involved first plugging his guitar into a wah-wah pedal, then connecting the wah-wah pedal to a Fuzz Face, which was then linked to a Uni-Vibe, before connecting to a Marshall amplifier.